Károly Ereky: Biotechnology

 Ereky coined the word "biotechnology" in Hungary during 1919 in a book he published in Berlin called Biotechnologie der Fleisch-, Fett- und Milcherzeugung im landwirtschaftlichen Grossbetriebe (Biotechnology of Meat, Fat and Milk Production in an Agricultural Large-Scale Farm) where he described a technology based on converting raw materials into a more useful product.
 He built a slaughterhouse for a thousand pigs and also a fattening farm with space for 50,000 pigs, raising over 100,000 pigs a year.
 The enterprise was enormous, becoming one of the largest and most profitable meat and fat operations in the world.
 Ereky further developed a theme that would be reiterated through the 20th century: biotechnology could provide solutions to societal crises, such as food and energy shortages.
 For Ereky, the term "biotechnology" indicated the process by which raw materials could be biologically upgraded into socially useful products.

 The book sold several thousand copies within few weeks in Germany.
 In 1921 the book was translated into Dutch.

 After WWII and death

-On 19 September 1946, Ereky was sent to the prison of Vác for 12 years by People's Tribunal for his counter-revolutionary role in Hungary.
+On 19 September 1946, Ereky was sent to prison in Vác for 12 years by People's Tribunal for his counter-revolutionary role in Hungary.
 He died in prison on 17 June 1952 at the age of 74.